GameServerManagers/LinuxGSM-Docs/Install.md

 Select the server you want to install and follow the instructions.

-> Note: Ensure you have installed the relevant [[dependencies]] before you install a server
+    > note: Ensure you have installed the relevant [[dependencies]] before you install a server

 # 7 Days to Die
 ![7 Days to Die](http://cdn.akamai.steamstatic.com/steam/apps/251570/header.jpg)